Master Jerzy

-Master Jerzy, Jerzy, Georgius or Jurek Almanus was a guild painter of unknown origin, active in Krakow between 1501 and 1520.
+Master Jerzy, Jerzy, Georgius or Jurek Almanus was a guild painter of unknown origin, active in Kraków between 1501 and 1520.
 He was a pupil of Joachim Libnaw of Drossen.
-In 1513 he joined the Krakow city guild and in 1520 he joined the senior painters' guild (according to the Kraków Encyclopedia in 1518 he left Kraków due to a dispute).
+In 1513 he joined the Kraków city guild and in 1520 he joined the senior painters' guild (according to the Kraków Encyclopedia in 1518 he left Kraków due to a dispute).

-His only surviving signed work is Annunciation (1517, Czartoryski Museum, Krakow).
+His only surviving signed work is Annunciation (1517, Czartoryski Museum, Kraków).
 Based on a stylistic-comparative analysis, he is also credited with two other paintings: a votive image of Krzysztof Szydłowiecki for the collegiate church of St. Marcin's in Opatów – Saint.
-Anna Samotrzecia (1519, National Museum in Krakow), and the Image of Our Lady of Sorrows, called the Smętna Dobrodziejka in the Franciscan church in Krakow.
+Anna Samotrzecia (1519, National Museum in Kraków), and the Image of Our Lady of Sorrows, called the Smętna Dobrodziejka in the Franciscan church in Kraków.